heya/async/Deferred.js.md

 ##### Promise cancellation

-An unresolved promise may be *cancelled*, leading to its rejection; if the promise was obtained by chaining from another promise, the associated errback -- if any -- will be executed and so will be the parent promise in case it has no other dependendents.
+An unresolved promise may be *cancelled*, leading to its rejection; if the promise was obtained by chaining from another promise, the parent promise will also be cancelled in case it has no other dependendents.

 #### Foreign promise